PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Third Party Integrations/Synchronising Cloud Code with GitHub.md

 *17.* Press *Save*.
 The changes will be imported.

-*NOTE:* After your first previewing of an import, the form to select the Repository, Branch and root folder will be slightly different.
+<q>**Note:** After your first previewing of an import, the form to select the Repository, Branch and root folder will be slightly different.
 It will remember your chosen settings from your previous visit.
 These drop-down menus will be locked until you select the *Change Selection* button.
-You will then be able to make your changes to which Repository, Branch or folder you want to import from.
+You will then be able to make your changes to which Repository, Branch or folder you want to import from.</q>

 ![](img/GitSynch/13.png)